 In 2001, Dr. Zeman was appointed as a Justice of the Peace in Hong Kong.
 He was awarded the Gold Bauhinia Star in 2004 and the Grand Bauhinia Medal in 2011.
 In 2008, Dr. Zeman was awarded Business Person of the Year by the Hong Kong Business Award.
 In 2012, he was awarded Honorary Doctorate Degrees of Business Administration from City University of Hong Kong and University of Science and Technology of Hong Kong.
-In November 2019, Dr. Zeman was awarded Honorary Doctorate Degree of Business Administration from Open University of Hong Kong.
+In November 2019, Dr. Zeman was awarded Honorary Doctorate Degree of Business Administration from Open University of Hong Kong (now known as Hong Kong Metropolitan University).

-Mr. Jeffrey Kin-fung Lam, GBS, JP, aged 69, has been an independent non-executive Director of the Company since 16 September 2009.
+Mr. Lam Kin Fung Jeffrey, GBS, JP, aged 70, has been an independent non-executive Director of the Company since 16 September 2009.
 Mr. Lam is a member of the National Committee of the Chinese People's Political Consultative Conference.
-He is also a member of the Legislative Council of the Hong Kong Special Administrative Region (the "HKSAR"), a non-official member of the Executive Council of the HKSAR, the chairman of the Independent Commission Against Corruption (ICAC) Complaints Committee, a general committee member of the Hong Kong General Chamber of Commerce , a vice chairman of The Hong Kong Shippers' Council and a director of the Hong Kong Mortgage Corporation Limited.
+He is also a member of the Legislative Council of the HKSAR, a non-official member of the Executive Council of the HKSAR, the chairman of the Independent Commission Against Corruption (ICAC) Complaints Committee, a general committee member of the Hong Kong General Chamber of Commerce, a vice chairman of The Hong Kong Shippers' Council and a director of the Hong Kong Mortgage Corporation Limited.
 Mr. Lam also holds numbers of other public and community service positions in Hong Kong.

 In addition, Mr. Lam is an independent non-executive director of Analogue Holdings Limited, CC Land Holdings Limited, China Overseas Grand Oceans Group Limited, Chow Tai Fook Jewellery Group Limited, CWT International Limited (formerly known as HNA Holding Group Co.
 Limited), i-CABLE Communications Limited, Wing Tai Properties Limited, and China Strategic Holdings Limited, all of which are listed on the Hong Kong Stock Exchange.
-He has served as the director on the board of Heifer International - Hong Kong since January 2016.
+He has served as the director on the board of Heifer International - Hong Kong since January 2016 and the executive director of Hong Kong Aerospace Technology Group Limited, which is listed on the Hong Kong Stock Exchange, with effect from 16 July 2021.